-Scapegoat Wilderness-Bob Marshall Wilderness Complex: Located in Northwestern Montana on both sides of the Continental Divide, this large complex includes three Wilderness areas: the Great Bear, the Scapegoat, and the Bob Marshall Wilderness.
+The Scapegoat Wilderness is part of the Bob Marshall Wilderness Complex.
+Located in Northwestern Montana on both sides of the Continental Divide, this large complex includes three Wilderness areas: the Great Bear, the Scapegoat, and the Bob Marshall Wilderness.
 Together the Bob Marshall Wilderness Complex makes up an area of more than 1.5 million acres, the third largest in the lower 48 states.
 Grizzly bear, lynx, wolverine, deer, elk, gray wolf, moose, black bear, mountain lion, mountain goat, and mountain sheep roam about these rugged ridge tops, gently sloping alpine meadows, thickly forested river bottoms and open grass parks.
 Across this continuous landscape over 1700 miles of trail provide challenges and experiences to satisfy visitors with a wide range of skills.
 The Scapegoat Wilderness was designated in 1972 at 239,936 acres through a "grass roots" community effort and earned a place in history as the first citizen-initiated wilderness area in the nation.
-The Scapegoat's acreage is split between the Helena (Lincoln Ranger District), Lewis and Clark (Rocky Mountain Ranger District) and Lolo (Seeley Lake Ranger District) National Forests.
+The Scapegoat's acreage is split between the Helena-Lewis and Clark and Lolo National Forests.
 It contains approximately 320 miles of system trail.
 The Scapegoat Wilderness is dominated by the massive limestone cliffs of the 9,204-foot Scapegoat Mountain that extends south from the Bob Marshall's Chinese Wall.
 Elevations range from 5,000 feet on the North Fork of the Blackfoot River to 9,400 feet on Red Mountain, the highest peak in the Complex.
 The Scapegoat Wilderness is approximately 32 miles long and ranges from four to 24 miles in width.
-The Scapegoat includes the headwaters of the Dearborn River and South Fork of the Sun River on the Lewis and Clark National Forest, Landers Fork of the Blackfoot River on the Helena National Forest, and the North Fork of the Blackfoot River on the Lolo National Forest.
+The Scapegoat includes the headwaters of the Dearborn River, South Fork of the Sun River, and Landers Fork of the Blackfoot River on the Helena-Lewis and Clark National Forest, and the North Fork of the Blackfoot River on the Lolo National Forest.

 Leave No Trace